sudomateo/lsa-i/docs/managing-files/file-permissions.md

 ### `chmod`

-The `chown` command is used to change the permissions of a file.
+The `chmod` command is used to change the permissions of a file.
 It accepts an octal number of permissions to set.

 !!! example "Example: Usage of `chmod`."